amarula/chatgpt-code-review-gerrit-plugin/README.md

 - `getPollingInterval`: Sets the interval for ChatGPT polling on Stateful requests, defaulting to 1 second.
 - `gptConnectionRetryInterval`: Sets the interval between two connection attempts, with a default of 10 seconds.
 - `gptConnectionMaxRetryAttempts`: Determines the maximum number of retry attempts, defaulting to 2.
-- `gptUploadedChunkSizeMb`: When uploading project repositories to ChatGPT in stateful mode, the repositories are packaged and split into chunk files.
+- `gptUploadedChunkSizeMb`: When uploading project repositories to ChatGPT in Stateful mode, the repositories are packaged and split into chunk files.
 This setting specifies the maximum size of each chunk file, with a default of 5 MB.